mertyildiran/Plexus/README.md

  - Network must be **modular**.
 In other words: You must be able to train a small network and then plug that network into a bigger network (we are talking about some kind of **self-fusing** here).
  - Neurons must exhibit the characteristics of **cellular automata**.
  - **Number of neurons** in the network can be increased or decreased (**scalability**).
  - There must be **no** need for a network-wide **oscillation**.
-Yet the execution of neurons should follow a path very similar to flow of electric current nevertheless it's not compulsory.
+Yet the execution of neurons should follow a path very similar to flow of electric current nevertheless.
  - Network should use **randomness** and/or **uncertainty principle** flawlessly.
  - Most importantly, the network **must and can not iterate** through the whole dataset.
-Besides that, it's also generally impossible iterate the dataset on real life situations if the system is continuous like in robotics.
-Because of that the network must be designed to handle such a **continuous data stream** that literally endless and must be designed to handle that data stream chunk by chunk.
-Therefore, when you are feeding the network you should follow a path like; *on my left hand there is an apple and on my right hand there is a banana, apple... banana... apple, banana, apple, banana, ...* if you want to teach the difference between apple and banana and don't follow a path like; *apple, apple, apple, apple, banana, banana, banana, banana, ...* More technically; if you have two classes to train the network, use a diverse feed but not grouped feed (*ideally repetitive like 121212121212 but not 1111111222222*).
+Besides that, it's also generally impossible to iterate whole the dataset on real life situations if the system is continuous like in robotics.
+Because of that; the network must be designed to handle such a **continuous data stream** that literally endless and must be designed to handle that data stream chunk by chunk.
+Therefore, when you are feeding the network, use a diverse feed but not a grouped feed (*like 123123123123123123 but not like 111111222222333333*).

 ### Activation function